hsuhas154/Fourier_Highboost_Filter_Project/README.md

 conda env create -f environment.yml
 ```

 **Note: This would install everything in the base environment.
-If you want to create a new project specific environment and install all the required packages and libraries in that enviroment, which is highly recommended, the cooresponding instructions are given in the User_Manual PDF present in the docs/ directory.**
+If you want to create a new project specific environment and install all the required packages and libraries in that enviroment, which is highly recommended, the corresponding instructions are given in the User_Manual PDF present in the docs/ directory.**

 ---